What does digital transformation look like?

 - Agility & increases opportunities and the cultural appetite for innovation

 - Easier management of resources

 - Access to a global economy

 - Easier collaboration across disciplines, departments, branches, faculties, sites etc

 2. There must be digital immersion led from the top down.
 In every organisation digital skills cannot simply be an add-on, all learning needs to be constructed around the emerging future of work.
 The digital economy requires a focus on new skills and I don’t mean just teaching every child coding, digital literacy and digital technologies.
 The skills for a digital economy need to be embedded in every subject, just like reading and writing is.
-The skills also need to be embedded within the recruitment process as unless your organisation either has the resources, or is willing to support and train staff, you’d rather know what supports and investment is required at the initial stage of the recruitment process.
-With AI and Machine Learning already featuring heavily in industry we need to focus on the skills that will be be advantageous for our young people.
+The skills also need to be embedded within the recruitment process as unless your organisation either has the resources or is willing to support and train staff, you’d rather know what supports and investment is required at the initial stage of the recruitment process.
+With AI and Machine Learning already featuring heavily in industry, we need to focus on the skills that will be advantageous for our young people.
 We already know the skills shortages in Australia are far broader than just “coding” and include: